Football Betting Sites

 Enhanced odds offers are a great way to boost your winnings through football betting.
 Most bookies provide money back offers, football accumulator insurance, in play specific offers and guaranteed odds on big football games and leagues.
 Don’t always get sucked into the offers though, some bookmakers like Paddy Power set their general odds quite low making enhanced odds promotions seem better than they actually are.

 In general you can excellent odds on major football if you shop around.
 Most bookies push their main offers through football and supplement this through their taking on other sports.
 97% of punters lose in the end but if you are disciplined and only place bets on the best odds/offers then this is the best way to beat the bookie.
+See our betting guides for how odds are set and how bookies make money.

 Major Football and horse racing offer the highest maximum payout limits from all the online bookmakers discussed on onlinebetting.org.uk however these limits vary massively between bookies so check in advance.